G Suite is now Google Workspace because ‘work is no longer a physical place’

 Google today announced that G Suite is being rebranded as Google Workspace.
-The Workspace productivity apps are getting four-color icons as another nod to the Google brand: Gmail, Calendar, Drive, Docs, Sheets, Slides, and Meet.
-Furthermore, Workspace is getting new features like linked previews, smart chips, Doc creation in rooms, and Meet picture-in-picture.
+In another nod to the Google brand, four-color icons are coming to the Workspace productivity apps: Gmail, Calendar, Drive, Docs, Sheets, Slides, and Meet.
+Workspace is also getting new features, like linked previews, smart chips, Doc creation in rooms, and Meet picture-in-picture.
 Oh, and there are new pricing tiers, so you can’t say it’s just a rebrand.

-In July, Google started integrating Chat, Meet, Docs, and so on into Gmail.
+In July, Google started integrating Chat, Meet, Docs, and the rest into Gmail.
 Along with the new name, that integrated experience is now generally available to all paying Workspace customers.
 Google is promising to bring Workspace to education, nonprofit customers, and consumers “in the coming months.”

 Also today, Google shared that Workspace now has over 2.6 billion monthly active users (MAUs), up from 2 billion MAUs for G Suite in March.
-That’s an impressive 30% jump in just seven months, but Google’s ability to convert all those new users to paying customers is unclear.
+That’s an impressive 30% jump in just seven months, but Google’s ability to convert all those new users into paying customers is unclear.
 Indeed, Google didn’t give an updated figure on paying customers — the latest is still 6 million monthly paying companies as of March.
-Google is apparently hoping a rebrand, new features, and integrated experience will convert more businesses to its suite.
+Google is apparently hoping a rebrand, new features, and an integrated experience will convert more businesses to its suite.

 Pandemic workspace

 “Work is no longer a physical place that we go to, necessarily,” Google Workspace VP Javier Soltero said yesterday in a press briefing.
 “Even though we’ve had mobile technology in the past, and people have been able to do some work on the go.
-The idea that we’re able to build and run organizations, governments, financial institutions, any size of business, and do it in a way that doesn’t require a physical presence that was previously referred to as an office, will stay with us.
-Not because we will never return to offices, but because I think it’s important to note that work will take place everywhere in between, and that those offices will take on a different role.”
+The idea that we’re able to build and run organizations, governments, financial institutions, any size of business, and do it in a way that doesn’t require a physical presence that was previously referred to as an office will stay with us.
+Not because we will never return to offices, but because I think it’s important to note that work will take place everywhere in between and that those offices will take on a different role.”

-Soltero noted that the Google Workspace team has three new executives (heads of product management, marketing, and design) that joined during the pandemic and thus “have never set foot on a Google campus.”
+Soltero noted that the Google Workspace team has three new executives (heads of product management, marketing, and design) who joined during the pandemic and thus “have never set foot on a Google campus.”
 Furthermore, the leadership team that launched today’s effort “has never actually sat in the same place, physically, ever.”

-The new Workspace name suggests that where you do work is not tied to a physical office.
-And yet, Soltero claims that “no part of this was a response to COVID-19.
+The new Workspace name suggests that where you work is not tied to a physical office.
+And yet Soltero claims that “no part of this was a response to COVID-19.
 The work to deliver the integrated experience began in 2019.”
 Take that as you will.

 New Workspace features

-Google Workspace is supposed to brings together G Suite tools like chat, email, voice and video calling, and content management into a unified experience.
-To pull that off, Google is adding the following new features so you have to switch between apps and tabs less.
+Google Workspace is supposed to bring G Suite tools like chat, email, voice and video calling, and content management into a unified experience.
+To pull that off, Google is adding the following new features to reduce switching between apps and tabs.

 Available today, linked previews in Docs, Sheets, and Slides let you preview the content of a link without leaving the original document.